keu/docs/software/kubepodoperator.md

 > **Note:** If you need to increase your [limit range](https://kubernetes.io/docs/concepts/policy/limit-range/) on Astronomer Software, contact your system admin. \\

-#### Define Resources per Task
+#### Define resources per task

 A notable advantage of leveraging Airflow's KubernetesPodOperator is that you can control compute resources in the task definition.

-> **Note:** If you're using the KubernetesExecutor, note that this value is separate from the `executor_config` parameter.
+> **Note:** If you're using the Kubernetes Executor, note that this value is separate from the `executor_config` parameter.
 In this case, the `executor_config` would only define the Airflow worker that is launching your Kubernetes task.

 ### Example Task Definition: